x-formation/pulsekit/Readme.md

-   login	Creates or updates session for current user trigger	Triggers a build health	Performs a health check projects	Lists all projcts agents	Lists all agents status	Lists build's status build	Gives build ID associated with given request ID help, h	Shows a list of commands or help for one command
+   login	Creates or updates session for current user trigger	Triggers a build health	Performs a health check projects	Lists all projct names stages	Lists all stage names agents	Lists all agent names status	Lists build's status build	Gives build ID associated with given request ID help, h	Shows a list of commands or help for one command